tubskns/ieccont2024/02-submission.markdown

 Authors are invited to submit papers electronically, through EasyChair

 * Link for submission: [easychair.org/europar](https://easychair.org/conferences/?conf=europar24-ws-phd-poster-whpc)
+* Choose the track "Next steps in IoT-Edge-Cloud Continuum Evolution: Research and Practice"
 * More details will be added here shortly

 # Important Dates